Product safety and chemicals in jewellery and watches

-Jewellery and fashion accessories must not contain or release too high concentrations of hazardous chemicals.
-Jewellery and fashion accessories include:
+In addition to legislation on consumer safety and toys, you must also consider the chemical safety of jewellery.
+Jewellery and accessories must not contain or release excessive concentrations of hazardous chemicals.
+Jewellery and accessories include:

 • metal components of wristwatches.

-Manufacturers, importers and distributors of jewellery and watches must ensure that their jewellery and watches do not contain or release higher concentrations of prohibited or restricted substances than permitted.
+Manufacturers, importers and distributors of jewellery and watches must ensure that these products do not contain or release higher than permitted concentrations of prohibited or restricted substances.

-The Finnish Safety and Chemicals Agency (Tukes) supervises chemicals contained in jewellery and watches.
-The responsibility for complying with restrictions is held by the party placing products on the market, manufacturers, importers and everyone who is part of the supply chain, including retail shops.
+The responsibility for complying with the restrictions rests with the party placing products on the market, manufacturers, importers and everyone who is part of the supply chain, including retailers.

-Less than 0.2 µg per cm2 per week of nickel may be released from jewellery intended for pierced ears or other pierced parts of the body.
+Less than 0.2 µg per cm2 a week of nickel may be released from jewellery intended for pierced ears or other pierced parts of the body.

-The amount of nickel released from parts coming into contact with skin in articles intended for direct or prolonged contact with skin cannot be more than 0.5 µg per cm2 per week.
+The amount of nickel released from articles intended for direct or prolonged contact with skin must not be more than 0.5 µg per cm2 a week.
 This restriction also applies to items with a nickel-free coating.
-The amount of nickel released cannot exceed the threshold value during a regular period of use of at least two years.
-This restriction applies to earrings, necklaces, bracelets, chains, anklets, rings, stud buttons, buckles, studs, zippers, metal badges in clothing, pens, spectacle frames and mobile phones, among other articles.
+The amount of nickel released may not exceed the threshold value during the ordinary period of use.
+The ordinary period of use is at least two years.
+This restriction applies to earrings, necklaces, bracelets, chains, anklets, rings, stud buttons, buckles, studs, zippers, metal badges in clothing, biro pens, spectacle frames and mobile phones, among other articles.

 Prolonged contact means skin contact